Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Find address with reverse geocode/README.md

 ## How it works

 1. Create a `LocatorTask` object using a URL to a geocoder service.
-2. Set the `GeocodeParameters` for the `LocatorTask` and specify the geocoder's attributes.
+2. Create an instance of `ReverseGeocodeParameters` and set `ReverseGeocodeParameters.maxResults` to 1.
-3. Get the matching results from the `GeocodeResult` using  `LocatorTask.reverseGeocodeAsync`.
+3. Pass the `ReverseGeocodeParameters` into `LocatorTask.reverseGeocode(forLocation:parameters:)` and get the matching results from the `GeocodeResult`.
 4. Show the results using a `PictureMarkerSymbol` and add the symbol to a `Graphic` in the `GraphicsOverlay`.

 ## Relevant API

-* GeocodeParameters
+* GeocodeResult
 * LocatorTask
 * ReverseGeocodeParameters